 How to consolidate duplicate keys:

-- Manual identification: You can manually search for and consolidate duplicate keys, replacing them with a single, shared key when they represent the same meaning.
+Manual identification: Manually identify duplicate keys and replace them with a single shared key when they have the same meaning.

-While reducing duplication is important, avoid using a single “god” key across all contexts.
-This can lead to unintended issues.
+While reducing duplication is important, avoid using a single "god" key across all contexts.
+This breaks flexibility and creates problems when text needs to change in one place but not others.
 For example:

 Context matters: